 This growth validates their initial assumption that stylists were starting to heavily promote themselves on social media.
 Following this trend, StyleMD aims to be the service that all stylists want to promote themselves on.
 We sat down with David Waldman, a co-founder at StyleMD, who had a lot to say regarding what he’s learned since initial ideation and where the company’s future is headed.

 There’s still a ton for us to change.
 We’ve spent most of our time running user testing and focus groups to learn more about the product itself.
 Luckily, most of the alterations are relatively simple front-end changes and interface tweaks.

 With our initial model, we didn’t foresee that people would end up spending a lot of time looking at images on profiles.
 We want to create a hybrid place for consumers to find inspiration and create a warmer connection when they decide to take the interaction in-store.

 How do you plan on interacting with retailers?

-From our initial discovery and roadmapping session with Rootstrap until even just four months ago, nobody was talking about the retail apocalypse as much as they are now.
+From our initial discovery and roadmapping session with Rootstrap, one of the top eCommerce development companies, until even just four months ago, nobody was talking about the retail apocalypse as much as they are now.
 For brick and mortar stores, this is pretty doom and gloom situation.
 Because of this, big retailers are looking to invest in new tech and innovative startups to help them engage with customers outside of the store.

 We’ve always wanted to engage with retailers, so it’s largely about continuing to optimize our platform and finding the growth we need.
 A good 30% of our stylists come from Macy’s or Nordstrom, and this gave us the idea for a potential partnership.
 From a commerce standpoint, it doesn’t make any sense to compete with established retail giants.
 Instead, we want to partner with them to help consumers engage with stores and stylists outside of the physical location.